-Figure 8.7: The 95% C.L. upper limit on selected Higgs exotic decay branching fractions at HL-LHC and ILC, based on Ref [317].
-The ILC curves are derived using results from Ref [317] with leptonic decaying Z boson in the $e^-e^+ \to ZH$ process.
+Figure 8.7: The 95% C.L. upper limit on selected Higgs exotic decay branching fractions at HL-LHC and ILC, based on Ref [318].
+The ILC curves are derived using results from Ref [318] with leptonic decaying Z boson in the $e^-e^+ \to ZH$ process.
 The ILC scenario further utilizes the hadronically decaying Z boson and includes an estimated (indicative) improvement of 40%.
 Each set of three bars describes a different topology of exotic Higgs decay.
 For a recent review on current LHC constraints, see Ref.
-[319].

-The LHC will provide strong constraints on many many channels that can be characterized with muons, electrons, and photons.
-In the summary Fig. 8.7, the exotic Higgs decay channels are some of those that are difficult to constrain at the LHC.
-For these channels, which rely on signals from jets, heavy quarks, and taus, the improvements over the LHC expectations vary from one to four orders of magnitude.
-This great advantage benefits from the low QCD background and Higgs tagging from the recoil mass technique at future lepton colliders.
+[320].

+and Higgs tagging from the recoil mass technique at future lepton colliders.
 For the Higgs exotic decays without missing energy, the improvement varies between two to three orders of magnitude, except for the one order of magnitude improvement for the $(\gamma\gamma)(\gamma\gamma)$ channel.
 Here the possibility at the LHC of reconstruction of the Higgs mass from the final state particles provides additional signal-background discrimination power.
-Channels with electrons, muons, and photons, which are relatively clean objects at the LHC, can take advantage of the higher statistics available from the HL-LHC.
+Channels with electrons, muons, and photons, which are relatively clean objects at the LHC, can take advantage of the higher statistics available from the

+HL-LHC.

 Many new and interesting channels deserve further study.
 Higgs exotic decays of $H \to XX \to 4f$ where the intermediate resonant particle X mass is below 10 GeV is one of these channels.
-This 4250 scenario is particularly motivated by the recent discussion of the connection between Higgs exotic decay and strongly first order electroweak phase transitions [325, 326].
-In this region, the particle X can be long-lived, so the study should be extended into long-lived particle regime [327].
+This scenario is particularly motivated by the recent discussion of the connection between Higgs exotic decay and strongly first order electroweak phase transitions [326, 327].
+In this region, the particle X can be long-lived, so the study should be extended into long-lived particle regime [328].

 Another example is the Higgs decay into a dark shower, that is, a shower of dark-sector particles.2 These can either decay promptly or be long-lived, and their decay back to visible SM particles can be either hadronic or leptonic.
 The process is motivated by generic considerations of hidden sector strong dynamics.
-It also appears in the discussion of neutral naturalness [329].
-Current studies have been focusing on the Higgs decays into a pair of twin glueballs [330, 331, 327, 332], but this is only a subclass of the generic Higgs decays into these final states.
-This dark shower channel is also motivated by the class of models with large number of light scalars [333], e.g., NNaturalness [334], EW scale as a trigger [335], and delayed or non-restored electroweak symmetry [336, 337, 338, 339].
+It also appears in the discussion of neutral naturalness [330].
+Current studies have been focusing on the Higgs decays into a pair of twin glueballs [331, 332, 328, 333], but this is only a subclass of the generic Higgs decays into these final states.
+This dark shower channel is also motivated by the class of models with large number of light scalars [334], e.g., NNaturalness [335], EW scale as a trigger [336], and delayed or non-restored electroweak symmetry [337, 338, 339, 340].
 The phenomenological study of this general class of models is complex, and this is especially true at the LHC due to the challenges of triggers and backgrounds.
 The triggerless operation of the ILC detectors, where any novel Higgs decay can be recorded and identified, provides a strong advantage.

-8.3 Triple Gauge Couplings
+8.3 Triple gauge couplings